Modeling the formation of N2 and CH4 frost on Pluto's slopes: Introduction

 \section{Introduction}

-The flyby of Pluto and its satellites by the NASA's New Horizons spacecraft in July 2015 revealed a geologically and climatically dynamic world, with diverse surface ices and a tenuous but complex atmosphere \citep{Stern2015,Grundy2016,Gladstone2016,Moore2016}.
-The Multispectral Visible Imaging Camera (MVIC) and the Linear Etalon Imaging Spectral Array (LEISA) composing the Ralph spectrograph onboard the spacecraft detected a spatially heterogeneous distribution of volatiles mainly composed of N$_2$, CH$_4$, and CO onto the water ice bedrock \citep{Protopapa2017,Schmitt2017,Earle2018} that we summarized here.
-The most prominent N$_2$ ice deposit on Pluto's surface is the kilometer-thick sheet- mixed with CH$_4$ and CO ice- in Sputnik Planitia \citep{Stern2015,Grundy2016}.
+The flyby of Pluto and its satellites by the NASA New Horizons spacecraft in July 2015 revealed a geologically and climatically dynamic world, with diverse surface ices and a tenuous but complex atmosphere \citep{Stern2015,Grundy2016,Gladstone2016,Moore2016}.
+The Multispectral Visible Imaging Camera (MVIC) and the Linear Etalon Imaging Spectral Array (LEISA) composing the Ralph spectrograph on board the spacecraft detected a spatially heterogeneous distribution of volatiles that are mainly composed of N$_2$, CH$_4$, and CO onto the water-ice bedrock \citep{Protopapa2017,Schmitt2017,Earle2018} that we summarize here.
+The most prominent N$_2$ ice deposit on the Pluto surface is the kilometer-thick sheet that is mixed with CH$_4$ and CO ice in Sputnik Planitia \citep{Stern2015,Grundy2016}.
 The rest of the planet exhibits a clear latitudinal stratification between CH$_4$-rich and N$_2$-rich terrains.
-The North Pole is covered by relatively pure and bright CH$_4$-rich ice.
-The plains between 55\textdegree N–70\textdegree N and 25\textdegree N–35\textdegree N are covered in mixtures of CH$_4$ ice - possibly including CO and N$_2$ ice- with N$_2$ ice deposits filling the bottom of some craters and depressions.
-In between (35\textdegree N–55\textdegree N), the composition of the surface is dominated by N$_2$-rich ice deposits.
-The equatorial regions of Pluto ($\pm$25\textdegree~latitude) exhibits a strong longitudinal variability in the apparence and composition of the surface \citep{Buratti2017,Schmitt2017,Moore2018}, with the presence of the N$_2$-ice rich deposit in Sputnik Planitia, the relatively pure CH$_4$-rich ice deposits in the Bladed Terrain Deposit, and the dark \citep[albedo of $\sim$ 0.1][]{Hofgartner2023}, overall volatile free plains in the Cthulhu region (20\textdegree N- 20\textdegree S, 0\textdegree E- 180\textdegree E, also known as the Belton region) .
+The north pole is covered by relatively pure and bright CH$_4$-rich ice.
+The plains between 55\textdegree N–70\textdegree N and 25\textdegree N–35\textdegree N are covered in mixtures of CH$_4$ ice (possibly including CO and N$_2$ ice), with N$_2$ ice deposits filling the bottom of some craters and depressions.
+Between 35\textdegree N–55\textdegree N, the composition of the surface is dominated by N$_2$-rich ice deposits.
+The equatorial regions of Pluto (defined here as $\pm$15\textdegree~latitude) exhibit a strong longitudinal variability in the appearance and composition of the surface \citep{Buratti2017,Schmitt2017,Moore2018}, with the N$_2$-ice rich deposit in Sputnik Planitia, the relatively pure CH$_4$-rich ice deposits in the bladed terrain deposit, and the dark \citep[albedo of $\sim$ 0.1][]{Hofgartner2023} overall volatile-free plains in the Cthulhu region (defined here as the region between 20\textdegree N and 20\textdegree S, 0\textdegree E and 180\textdegree E, also known as the Belton region) .